 9).
 Food in plastic containers makes camping easier.

-I bring a quart size plastic milk jug rather than a paper carton so in case the ice melts the milk will be protected in a plastic jug rather than paper that can break down in melted ice.
+I bring a quart size plastic milk jug rather than a paper carton so in case the ice melts, the milk will be protected in a plastic jug rather than a paper one.
+I’ve found paper cartons will start to break down in water rather quickly.

 10).
 Extra blankets are always important to bring in case it gets colder at night than expected.